Javioustlj/learning/English/adjective.md

 dedicated: workding hard at something because it is important to you
 net: final, after all the important facts have been included
 hostile: very unfriendly or aggressive and ready to argue or fight
+controversial: causing a lot of angry public discussion and disagreement